robingondo4-byte/todo-list/README.md

-this repository conatins an ipynb file that contains todo-lidt pprogramm
+this repository conatins an ipynb file that contains todo-list programm